fractional-ray/CS5824_ECE5424-Project/README.md

 ![](./fig/gini_100_10_VAR.png)
 ![](./fig/mnist_gini_100_10_VAR.png)

-From the confusion matrix it seems that the Random Forest Tree with gini and trained with Fashion-MNIST dataset misclassified pullover, dress, and coats the most.
+The Random Forest classifier using a gini index and trained with Fashion-MNIST dataset misclassified pullover, dress, and coats the most.
+However, the same classifier performed better on the MNIST dataset, nearly classified the testing data perfectly, as seen with only a few shaded spaces outside of the diagonal.

-Our implementation of the Random Forest produced similar results to the original authors, Xiao et al. An improvement that could be made is in the pre-processing step show in the paper Using Random Forests for Handwritten Digit Recognition.
-S. Bernard and colleagues experiment with feature extraction with picking the best Random Forest Tree.
-The authors propose a preprocessing step to extract more features by taking grayscale mean values based on four resolution levels of the images, taking this into consideration could help improve performance.
+Our implementation of the Random Forest classifier produced similar results to the original authors Xiao et al. An improvement that could be made is including a the pre-processing like that shown in the paper Using Random Forests for Handwritten Digit Recognition.
+S. Bernard and colleagues experiment with feature extraction for picking the best Random Forest Tree.
+The authors propose a preprocessing step to extract more features by taking grayscale mean values based on four resolution levels of the images.
+Taking this into consideration could help improve performance of the random forests used to classify the fashion-MNIST dataset.
+[1]

 # Conclusion
-In general, our results show that the Fashion-MNIST dataset is indeed more difficult of a machine learning task than the original MNIST dataset.
-Each of the three classifiers explored in this project prove that, using the same parameters, the Fashion-MNIST dataset achieves a lower accuracy than the  MNIST dataset, on average about ~10% lower.
+In general, our results show that the Fashion-MNIST dataset is indeed a more difficult machine learning task than the original MNIST dataset.
+Each of the three classifiers explored in this project prove the Fashion-MNIST dataset can achieve on average a ~10% lower accuracy than the  MNIST dataset.
+It was also proven that a maximum accuracy of any of the proposed ML classifiers was ~89%, which can be obtained using a SVC or CNN.

 # References